civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** Parts II and II.1 of the schedule to the Act are replaced by the following:

-    Per hectolitre **of** beer or malt liquor containing more than 2.5% absolute ethyl alcohol by volume,
+    Per hectolitre of beer or malt liquor containing more than 2.5% absolute ethyl alcohol by volume,

     $31.84; or

     if the rate referred to in paragraph (a) has been adjusted under subsection 170.2(2), the adjusted rate.

-    Per hectolitre **of** beer or malt liquor containing more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume,
+    Per hectolitre of beer or malt liquor containing more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume,

     $15.92; or

     if the rate referred to in paragraph (a) has been adjusted under subsection 170.2(2), the adjusted rate.

-    Per hectolitre **of** beer or malt liquor containing not more than 1.2% absolute ethyl alcohol by volume,
+    Per hectolitre of beer or malt liquor containing not more than 1.2% absolute ethyl alcohol by volume,

     $2.643; or

     if the rate referred to in paragraph (a) has been adjusted under subsection 170.2(2), the adjusted rate.

-    Per **hectolitre of** the first 2 000 hectolitres of beer and malt liquor brewed in Canada,
+    Per hectolitre of the first 2 000 hectolitres of beer and malt liquor brewed in Canada,

-    if it contains more than 2.5% absolute ethyl alcohol by volume, **10% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 1 of Part II**;
+    if it contains more than 2.5% absolute ethyl alcohol by volume, 10% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 1 of Part II;

-    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, **10% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 2 of Part II**; and
+    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, 10% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 2 of Part II; and

-    if it contains not more than 1.2% absolute ethyl alcohol by volume, **10% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 3 of Part II**.
+    if it contains not more than 1.2% absolute ethyl alcohol by volume, 10% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 3 of Part II.

-    Per **hectolitre of** the next 3 000 hectolitres of beer and malt liquor brewed in Canada,
+    Per hectolitre of the next 3 000 hectolitres of beer and malt liquor brewed in Canada,

-    if it contains more than 2.5% absolute ethyl alcohol by volume, **20% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 1 of Part II**;
+    if it contains more than 2.5% absolute ethyl alcohol by volume, 20% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 1 of Part II;

-    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, **20% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 2 of Part II**; and
+    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, 20% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 2 of Part II; and

-    if it contains not more than 1.2% absolute ethyl alcohol by volume, **20% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 3 of Part II**.
+    if it contains not more than 1.2% absolute ethyl alcohol by volume, 20% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 3 of Part II.

-    Per **hectolitre of** the next 10 000 hectolitres of beer and malt liquor brewed in Canada,
+    Per hectolitre of the next 10 000 hectolitres of beer and malt liquor brewed in Canada,

-    if it contains more than 2.5% absolute ethyl alcohol by volume, **40% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 1 of Part II**;
+    if it contains more than 2.5% absolute ethyl alcohol by volume, 40% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 1 of Part II;

-    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, **40% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 2 of Part II**; and
+    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, 40% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 2 of Part II; and

-    if it contains not more than 1.2% absolute ethyl alcohol by volume, **40% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 3 of Part II**.
+    if it contains not more than 1.2% absolute ethyl alcohol by volume, 40% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 3 of Part II.

-    Per **hectolitre of** the next 35 000 hectolitres of beer and malt liquor brewed in Canada,
+    Per hectolitre of the next 35 000 hectolitres of beer and malt liquor brewed in Canada,

-    if it contains more than 2.5% absolute ethyl alcohol by volume, **70% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 1 of Part II**;
+    if it contains more than 2.5% absolute ethyl alcohol by volume, 70% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 1 of Part II;

-    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, **70% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 2 of Part II**; and
+    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, 70% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 2 of Part II; and

-    if it contains not more than 1.2% absolute ethyl alcohol by volume, **70% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 3 of Part II**.
+    if it contains not more than 1.2% absolute ethyl alcohol by volume, 70% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 3 of Part II.

-    Per **hectolitre of** the next 25 000 hectolitres of beer and malt liquor brewed in Canada,
+    Per hectolitre of the next 25 000 hectolitres of beer and malt liquor brewed in Canada,

-    if it contains more than 2.5% absolute ethyl alcohol by volume, **85% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 1 of Part II**;
+    if it contains more than 2.5% absolute ethyl alcohol by volume, 85% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 1 of Part II;

-    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, **85% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 2 of Part II**; and
+    if it contains more than 1.2% absolute ethyl alcohol by volume but not more than 2.5% absolute ethyl alcohol by volume, 85% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 2 of Part II; and

-    if it contains not more than 1.2% absolute ethyl alcohol by volume, **85% of the rate of duty applicable to a** hectolitre **of beer or malt liquor under section 3 of Part II**.
+    if it contains not more than 1.2% absolute ethyl alcohol by volume, 85% of the rate of duty applicable to a hectolitre of beer or malt liquor under section 3 of Part II.

     The rates determined under section 5 are to be rounded